How do I start an appeal?

 When must I file an appeal?

-You must file an appeal (or seek an extension) within 30 days of the date the assessment was issued.
+You must file an appeal (or seek an extension) within 30 days of the date the assessment was issued or the adverse letter ruling.
 We will dismiss appeals not postmarked or received within this time period.

 If you applied for a refund and it was denied, you should file your petition for a review of that denial within 30 days.
 You must file your appeal within the statute of limitations (see WAC 458-20-229).